zabbix/zabbix/templates/app/nginx_http/README.md

 }
 ```

-If you use another location, don't forget to change {$NGINX.STUB_STATUS.PATH} macro.
+If you use another location, then don't forget to change the {$NGINX.STUB_STATUS.PATH} macro.

 Example answer from Nginx: